-Groundwater in Texas comes from 9 major and 21 minor aquifers as well as other formations around the state.
+Groundwater in Texas comes from nine major and 21 minor aquifers as well as other formations around the state.
 Major aquifers produce large amounts of water over large areas (Figure 6.4), whereas minor aquifers produce minor amounts of water over large areas or major amounts of water over small areas (Figure 6.5).
 Groundwater availability is estimated through a combination of policy decisions, made primarily by groundwater conservation districts, and the ability of an aquifer to transmit water to wells.
+Groundwater is generally governed by the rule of capture, which may be modified where groundwater conservation and groundwater subsidence districts exist (Figure 6.6).
+Districts may issue permits that regulate pumping of groundwater and spacing of wells within their jurisdictions.